zegsampaio/MCW-OSS-PaaS-and-DevOps/Hands-on lab/Before the HOL.md

 1. Microsoft Azure subscription must be pay-as-you-go or MSDN.
    - Trial subscriptions will *not* work.
 2. Linux virtual machine configured with:
-   - Visual Studio Code
+   - Visual Studio Code.
-   - Azure CLI
+   - Azure CLI.
-   - Docker
+   - Docker.
-   - Node.js and npm
+   - Node.js and npm.
-   - MongoDB Community Edition
+   - MongoDB Community Edition.

 ## Before the hands-on lab